 The squash match is an extremely quick match, where one guy completely wrecks the other.
 These matches rarely last longer than a minute.
 Squash matches are usually used to portray the squasher as an unstoppable force.
 The Giant and the Wrestling Monster are the most common squashers, though it's not uncommon for a more average-sized wrestler to benefit from squashes.

-There are three main tactics behind a squash match:
+There are many main tactics behind a squash match: